Web3MADE/ReactNative-Quarkus/README.md

 - Make sure the debugger can be opened, else restart the server and clear expo cache with `npm run start`
 - Videos are removed due to being too large to push
 - Run postgres locally with this command `docker run -it --rm=true --name quarkus_test -e POSTGRES_USER=quarkus_test -e POSTGRES_PASSWORD=quarkus_test -e POSTGRES_DB=quarkus_test -p 5432:5432 postgres:13.3` or cd to `/api` and run `docker-compose up -d`

-## TODOs

-- Add endpoint to upload videos
-- Add endpoint to search and get videos

 ## Screenshots